History of Suresnes: The 1900s

 The Jean-Macé school, which became a college in 1968.

 Clock on the facade of the school, long stopped.

 Remains of the postern gate of rue de Saint-Cloud in an old photograph.

 The population of Suresnes continued to grow: in 1906, there were 1,344 houses with 4,125 households, representing 12,474 French citizens and 299 foreigners.
 Work continued improving the streets (147,835 m2), and a sweeping tax was introduced to finance street cleaning.
-In October 1907, the widow Gardenat-Lapostol donated her house at 5 Rue des Rosselins to house the retirement home.
+In October 1907, the widow Gardenat-Lapostol donated her house at 5 Rue des Rosselins to serve as the retirement home.
 The street was subsequently renamed in her honor.
 In the same year, the postern that closed the Porte de Saint-Cloud in the 16th century was demolished to align Rue de Saint-Cloud with the old Vaux d'Or spring, which now flows through the grounds of the nursing home.
 In the May 1908 elections, Victor Diederich was re-elected mayor.
 The municipality now had thirteen committees.
-A medical dispensary was set up to assist the needy, at 15 Rue de Neuilly.
+A medical dispensary was set up to assist people in need, at 15 Rue de Neuilly.